JianLoong/jianloong.github.io/src/data/blog/statechart.md

 ---

 UML diagrams are essential tools in software engineering, and statecharts are among the most powerful for modeling system behavior.
-This post demonstrates my thought process while creating a state chart and explains why this modeling technique is invaluable.
+This post demonstrates my thought process while creating a statechart and explains why this modeling technique is invaluable.

+I posted this here because I completely disagree with how statecharts are taught in FIT5136 - Software Engineering at Monash University.
+The main justification is that the teaching team does not understand the difference between the usage of statecharts versus activity diagrams.

 ## What Are Statecharts?

 Statecharts model the behavior of a **single object** through its various states and transitions.
 While this might seem simple at first, statecharts reveal complex interactions that are often overlooked.
 Many resources confuse statecharts with activity diagrams, but they serve different purposes.

-Let me walk you through creating a state chart using a familiar example: an `Order` object in an e-commerce system.
+Let me walk you through creating a statechart using a familiar example: an `Order` object in an e-commerce system.

 > **Note**: This post contains multiple diagrams that intentionally showcase the iterative thought process during construction.
 The early versions may be incomplete or incorrect—this demonstrates the beauty of modern iterative development.
-It's perfectly acceptable to create multiple iterations of a state chart to gain better understanding.
+It's perfectly acceptable to create multiple iterations of a statechart to gain better understanding.

 ## Starting Simple: Basic States